eric220/SuperSimpleChatBot/README.md

-This notebook enables the user to quickly create a simple AI chat bot.
+This notebook enables the user to quickly create a simple AI chat bot in a jupyter notebook and export it to a python file.
 All you need are beginning coding skills, the openai module in a python environement, and an openai APIKEY.
-You will also need jupyter notebook/lab.